Interviewing with Confidence Interview Preparation and Research

 Why a Quick Fix Works

 You can't force yourself to focus when your brain is in this state.
 You need a quick switch to get back on track.
 By making your brain create a real-world picture or simple comparison, you tell the alarm system that things are safe.
-This lets your thinking part come back online so you can focus on what the business actually does instead of just looking at scary numbers.
+This lets your thinking part come back online so you can focus on what the business does instead of just looking at scary numbers.

 "Your brain chose to protect you instead of letting you plan."